otrv4/otrv4/otrv4.md

 participant transitions to the `ENCRYPTED_MESSAGES` state.

-If the state is `FINISHED`, the participant must start another OTR conversation to send encrypted messages.
+If the state is `FINISHED`, the participant must start another OTR conversation to send encrypted messages:

+  * Inform the user that the message cannot be sent at this time.
+  * Store the plaintext message for possible retransmission.

+If the state is `ENCRYPTED`, encrypt the message, and send it as a Data Message.
+Store plaintext message for possible retransmission.

-#### Receiving an encrypted data message
+#### Receiving a data message

 If the version is 4:

 * If the state is not `ENCRYPTED_MESSAGES`:
   * Inform the user that an unreadable encrypted message was received by replying with an Error Message: `ERROR_2`.
   * There are only one other states in which a participant can receive an encrypted message (that do not have the same format as a data message):
       * On `START`: when the other participant sends you an Non-Interactive-Auth message that has an attached encrypted message with it.

 * Otherwise:
   * Validate the data message:
      * Verify the MAC tag.
      * Check if the message version is allowed.